awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md

 }
 ```

-## Enabling and disabling logging global service events<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-gses"></a>
+## Enabling and disabling global service event logging<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-gses"></a>

 To change a trail so that it does not log global service events, use the `--no-include-global-service-events` option\.